The Importance of Service in Addiction Recovery

 People involved in twelve step groups often perform their hours of service by helping out with meetings, bringing coffee or food, setting up or other miscellaneous tasks.
 They can also do volunteer work in the community such as helping out at a homeless shelter or other local opportunities.
 These kinds of activities help foster a sense of being connected and having something to give to others.

-Service can help people in recovery rebuild their sense of responsibility and boost their self-esteem.
+Service in addiction recovery can help people in recovery rebuild their sense of responsibility and boost their self-esteem.
 They will be able to focus on more positive emotions when they give their time to others instead of focusing on themselves and their own problems.
 Volunteering can be life-changing and can become a permanent part of a person’s routine.

 Many treatment programs offer opportunities for their patients to volunteer and twelve step programs will also help place you with a form of service.
 Your time spent in service not only helps you stay sober, it can also help you build new relationships and discover new passions that can last for the rest of your life.